JensKlimke/cmake/README.md

 # cmake
 This my almost empty base cmake project, which I use for starting a new project.

+# TODO
+* Create travis.yml